BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Results

 \subsubsection{Temporal Semantic Similarity Analysis}

-We now apply cosine similarity without fine-tuning to measure whether TimeBERT indeed generates effective time-aware language representations.
+We now perform simple similarity experiments without fine-tuning in order to measure whether BiTimeBERT indeed generates effective time-aware language representations when it is not adapted to any particular downstream task.
 The EventTime dataset which contains information of events that occurred between January 1987 and June 2007 is used here again.
-In particular, we first collect contextual representations (i.e., the final hidden state vector of [CLS] token output by the language model) of all possible atomic time units from the range of January 1987 to June 2007, under year and month granularities.
-For example, under year granularity, such set contains 21 vectors corresponding to the representations of temporal expressions from "1987" to "2007".
+In particular, we first collect contextual representations (i.e., the final hidden state vector of [CLS] output by the model) of all possible atomic time units from the range of January 1987 to June 2007, under year and month granularities.
+For example, under year granularity, such a set contains 21 vectors corresponding to the representations of temporal expressions from "1987" to "2007".
 For a given event description, we then compute the cosine similarities between its contextual representation and the representation of each temporal expression in the set.
-The temporal expression with the largest similarity score is finally considered as the estimated time for the event.
-As shown in Table~\ref{temp_semantic_sim}, we can see that TimeBERT outperforms BERT and BERT-NYT by a large margin under both granularities, demonstrating that it can construct more effective time-aware language representations, and learns both domain knowledge and task knowledge even without fine-tuning.
+The temporal expression with the largest similarity score is finally considered as the estimated event time for the event.
+As shown in Table~\ref{temp_semantic_sim}, BiTimeBERT outperforms BERT and BERT-NYT by a large margin under both granularities, demonstrating that it can construct more effective time-aware language representations, and learns both domain knowledge and task-oriented knowledge even without fine-tuning.